Emelieh21/r-tutorials/How to make and share an R package in 3 steps.md

 That's it!
 Now in your working directory folder there should be a new folder with the name you just gave to your package.

-Now what is handy from the function above is that it creates the folders and files you need in a new package folder ("FlightsR" in this case).
+Now, what is handy from the function above is that it creates the folders and files you need in a new package folder ("FlightsR" in this case).
 In the `/R` folder you see now that every function you added has its own .R script and in the `/man` folder there is an .Rd file for each of the functions.

 You can now go and manually change everything in these files that needs to be changed (documentation needs to be added, the import of external packages to be defined, etc.) - or use [roxygen2](https://github.com/klutometis/roxygen) and [devtools](https://cran.r-project.org/web/packages/devtools/index.html) to do it for you.
 Roxygen2 will complete the documentation in each .Rd file correctly and will create a _NAMESPACE_ file for you.
 To do this, make sure you **delete the current incomplete files** (this is, all the files in the `/man` folder and the _NAMESPACE_ file), otherwise you will get an error when you want to use devtools and roxygen2 later.